hdinsight/hbase-sdk-for-net/README.md

 _Besides that..._

-Marlin currently only provides the C# <-> ProtoBuf <-> Stargate communication layer.
+The SDK currently only provides the C# <-> ProtoBuf <-> Stargate communication layer.
 As you can imagine, this API is neither very C#'y nor is it very convenient to use.

 *If you want to layer a much nicer/fluent client API on top of that, please feel free to fork and open a pull request.*